nickramsay19/tupleclass/README.md

 assert len(d) == 2
 ```

-Tuple classes can also be inherited to form more tupleclasses.
+Tuple classes can also be inherited.
 New annotations defined in subtypes get added in order.

 ```py
 class A(TupleClass):